-The terraced vineyards of Grandvaux in Lavaux between Cully and Lutry near Lausanne, Switzerland provide hikers a spectacularly beautiful landscape in autumn.
+The terraced vineyards of Grandvaux in Lavaux between Cully and Lutry near Lausanne, Switzerland provide hikers spectacularly beautiful landscapes perfect for photos in autumn.

-The UNESCO World Cultural Heritage listed terraced vineyards in the Lavaux region in Switzerland provide some of the most spectacular scenery along the shores of Lake Geneva between Lausanne and Vevey.
+The UNESCO World Cultural Heritage-listed terraced vineyards in the Lavaux region in Switzerland provide some of the most spectacular scenery along the shores of Lake Geneva between Lausanne and Vevey.
 From spring to late autumn these vineyards are spectacularly beautiful.
+Airbnb often offers seasonal hiking tours.

 Hiking in the Lavaux region is a pleasure.
 Endless paved paths lead through the vineyards making it easy to enjoy the views from many levels.
 Inclines are often very steep but it is possible to stay fairly level for long distances.
 Train stations are also located at different levels to provide easy access too.